Paulodev-web/archestra/platform/scripts/README.md

 - Verify API key is valid

 **"401 Unauthorized" or "500 Server Error"**
-- Ensure you have provider API keys set (OPENAI_API_KEY, ANTHROPIC_API_KEY)
+- Ensure BENCHMARK_MOCK_MODE=true is set in your .env file
-- The script will skip providers without API keys
+- Restart the backend after setting BENCHMARK_MOCK_MODE
-- At least one provider API key is required to generate traffic
+- Check that the backend is running (`tilt up`)

 **No metrics showing up**
 - Wait 15-30 seconds for Prometheus to scrape